-Asbestos may be present in your home.
-Asbestos is a hazard if disturbed or in poor condition.
+IMPORTANT NOTE: Asbestos may be present in your home.
+Asbestos is a hazard if it is disturbed or is in poor condition.
 You must not undertake intrusive works without obtaining our permission in writing first and you must check with us that there is no asbestos present before starting work.